ZJU-Automated-Reasoning-Group/lotus/docs/source/cfl/interleaved_dyck_approximation.rst

    bool may_reach = result.on_demand.count({source, target}) != 0;
    bool definitely_reaches =
        result.underapproximation.count({source, target}) != 0;

+``Options::factorized_tracing`` defaults to ``false``.
+Setting it to ``true`` switches the refinement stages from eager derivation records to lazy reconstruction of contributing edges from the saturated CFL relations.

 Individual APIs are also available for projected reachability, projected intersection, the union-Dyck underapproximation, and mutual refinement.
 Public